Skip to content

 • Nurtured talent: PEOs can help businesses increase employee engagement and reduce the turnover rate by offering better benefits and improving the workplace environment.
 PEO clients have a 10 to 14 percent lower turnover rate and it retains approximately 89% of clients from year to year, according to a factsheet titled "PEO Facts" published by NAPEO (National Association of Professional Employers Organization).

 • Improved compliance: A PEO has expertise in employment laws, tax regulations, and workplace requirements at the federal, state, and local levels.
-Businesses ensure that their payroll, benefits administration, and HR practices comply with current legal standards.
-PEOs help businesses minimize the risk of penalties and lawsuits by providing compliance strategies and resources.
+Businesses confirm that their payroll, benefits administration, and HR practices comply with current legal standards.
+PEOs help businesses reduce the risk of penalties and lawsuits by providing compliance strategies and resources.

 kpis for measuring peo performance